 Books

 To control information is to control the world.
 This innovative history reveals how, across two devastating wars, Germany attempted to build a powerful communication empire—and how the Nazis manipulated the news to rise to dominance in Europe and further their global agenda.
-Winner of the Ralph Gomory Prize and the Wiener Holocaust Library Fraenkel Prize, the book has also received an honorable mention and been a finalist for five further prizes.
+The book received three awards: the Ralph Gomory Prize, the Wiener Holocaust Library Fraenkel Prize, and the David Barclay Book Prize.
+It also received an honorable mention and was a finalist for five further prizes.

 Information warfare may seem like a new feature of our contemporary digital world.
 But it was just as crucial a century ago, when the great powers competed to control and expand their empires.
 In News from Germany, Heidi Tworek uncovers how Germans fought to regulate information at home and used the innovation of wireless technology to magnify their power abroad.